Military history of Canada: Northwest Indian War

 After the American Revolution, Britain maintained seven forts in the American Northwest Territory to preserve its influence over First Nations in the region.
 American settlers opposed this continued presence, suspecting British support for Indigenous raids in the territory.
-Although Britain initially urged local First Nations to pursue peace with the US, the American defeat by the Northwestern Confederacy at the 1791 Battle of the Wabash led British Army and Indian Department officials to back a proxy war and promote a First Nations buffer state to deter US expansion and shield Upper Canada.
+Although Britain initially urged local First Nations to seek peace with the US, the Northwestern Confederacy's victory over US forces at the Battle of the Wabash in 1791 prompted officials in the British Army and Indian Department to support a proxy war and promote the creation of a First Nations buffer state to deter US expansion and protect Upper Canada.

-According to Isaac Weld, some Canadians—primarily of mixed European and First Nations descent—discreetly fought alongside the Confederacy at Wabash.
+According to Isaac Weld, some Canadians, primarily of mixed European and First Nations descent, discreetly fought alongside the Confederacy at Wabash.
 By 1794, British soldiers and French Canadian militiamen volunteered to fight with the Confederacy at Fort Recovery and Fallen Timbers, disguising themselves as First Nations.
 The Confederacy's defeat at Fallen Timbers revealed Britain's reluctance to intervene, prompting Confederacy members to sign the Treaty of Greenville with the US in 1795.
 Britain also normalized relations with the US through the Jay Treaty and withdrew from the Northwest Territory.